-The State Government's Road Management Act provides for each road authority throughout the State to prepare a Road Management Plan.
+The Victorian Government's Road Management Act provides for each road authority throughout the state to prepare a Road Management Plan.

 The plan must identify responsibilities, maintenance standards and inspection regimes required to manage civil liability and must demonstrate that the City of Melbourne as the road authority is responsibly managing all of the road assets within its control.